Embroidery Darning Stitch By Hand| Repair With A Decorative Look

 They are all there, but I’m going with Japanese Sashiko Darning today.
 It’s easy yet serves the fancy look.
 Let me show you how this darn stitch.
 This may sound similar to Japanese darning stitch design, but it’s not.

 I’m drawing a grid of 5mm squares inside the circles.
 The size of the squares can be adjusted to 1/4 inch if needed, but I’m sticking with 5mm for this design, basic hand stitches with pictures.
+You can use a darning egg or mushroom.
+But I am just using my flat table.

 The pattern has a beautiful weaving effect as I stitch along the grid lines.
 The vertical, horizontal, and diagonal stitches create the design and strengthen the fabric.
 It also makes it more durable.

 This is why I chose the Hitomezashi method.
 It’s both functional and visually stunning.
+That’s why I like to do this darning pattern whenever i need something easy.

 First, I will stitch horizontally, working my way across the fabric.
 Insert the needle from the circle line.

 That should be locking the thread!
-Now push the needle in & out through the line.
+Now push the needle in & out through the line

 Move the fabric 360 degrees and push the needle in & out the same way.
 Now, keep doing it until you have the circle.